MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Germany/gdpdu-filter-examples.md

 ---
-title: GDPdU Filter Examples [DE]
+title: GoBD Filter Examples [DE]
-description: The following topic provides examples of how you can use and combine different filter types when you set up your GPDdU exports.
+description: The following topic provides examples of how you can use and combine different filter types when you set up your GoBD exports.
 author: brentholtorf
 ms.topic: conceptual
 ms.devlang: al